Task-Organizer/Main-Task-Organizer/README.md

 # Main-Task-Organizer

 This is my third project in the *Orange Coding Academy*.
-The technologies that I used in my projects were HTML, CSS, JavaScript, and Bootstrap.
+The technologies that I used in my projects were HTML, CSS, JavaScript, and Bootstrap, TRELLO,Agile Guide

 A web application to organize daily tasks for the employees to manage their time and work efficiently.

-You received the website requirement as follows: home page with description,
-SignIn& SignUp
-Cards "Tasks"
-filter by priority and status
-task page
-Save users Todo's
-delete todo cards
-Change theme"dark,light"
-Edit todo cards
- logged out
+ -Mockup and Wireframe:
+The mock-up adequately accommodates the new functional characteristics.in a manner suitable for the reader and without mistakes.

+-Create static and adaptive web user interfaces: The interface meets the expression of the need request (mock-up):
+•	It applies the required changes requested in the expression of need
+•	It remains functional (no dead links, etc.)
+•	It remains adaptive.

+- Develop a dynamic web user interface:

 Team members :